 Ntounias isn’t in Chania town proper, but it’s well-known to most locals, and for good reason.
 Way up in the countryside near Drakona, Ntounias is owned and run by an eccentric fella (Stelios) who grows/rears and prepares absolutely everything himself, from scratch, over a wood fire.

 Go in the early afternoon for lunch (he cooks in the morning and stops serving when all the food has been eaten), and ask for a tour of the kitchen, where he can show you what’s cooking.
 Stelios wasn’t there when I went, but I’m told he is very entertaining and passionate about his work in this true farm-to-table restaurant.

-Added benefit: you’ll get to drive the Therisso gorge on the way to or from Ntounias, a very scenic drive.
+An added benefit: you’ll get to drive the Therisso gorge on the way to or from Ntounias, a very scenic drive.

 Go on a Walking Tour of Chania (and Burn Some Calories)

 I just dedicated over 1,500 words to eating in Chania, and believe me, I had to restrain myself.
 So.
 What better way to burn off all those calories than to go on a walking tour of Chania and to learn the inside scoop!

 I had the great fortune to be hosted (free of charge) on an Urban Adventures tour of Chania; specifically the Bohemian Sunset Tour by Urban Adventures (the tour has unfortunately been discontinued due to the pandemic, but hopefully it will return).

 This was a highlight of my entire time in Chania, and I highly (highly!) recommend it!
 Urban Adventures is a sister company to Intrepid Travel; both with the mission to provide local experiences and insights, with the help of local guides taking guests to local shops, restaurants, and other haunts that might otherwise evade the tourist radar.
 They’ve won a whole raft of responsible tourism awards, so they’re worth supporting in my books.